-- (a) Cardiopulmonary Resuscitation (CPR) an emergency procedure in which the heart and lungs are made to work by compressing the chest overlying the heart and forcing air into the lungs.
-CPR is used to maintain circulation when the heart has stopped pumping on its own. - (b) Emergency Medical Services (EMS) provide pre-hospital emergency medical care; such practitioners provide out of hospital care for those with illness or injury. - (c) Naloxone an opioid receptor antagonist and antidote for opioid overdose. - (d) NARCAN® FDA approved naloxone nasal spray for the emergency treatment of a known or suspected opioid overdose. - (e) Opioids a class of drugs including heroin, fentanyl, morphine, buprenorphine, codeine, hydromorphone (Dilaudid), hydrocodone (Norco, Lortab, Vicodin), oxymorphone (Opana), methadone, oxycodone (OxyContin). - (f) Opioid Overdose An acute condition including but not limited to extreme physical illness, decreased level of consciousness, respiratory depression, coma, or death resulting from the consumption or use of an opioid, or another substance with which an opioid was combined, or that a layperson would reasonably believe to be an opioid-related drug overdose that requires medical assistance. - (g) Universal Precautions an approach to infection control to treat all human blood and certain human body fluids as if they were known to be infectious for HIV, HBV

-(Hepatitis B) and other blood borne pathogens.
+- a.
+CPR Cardiopulmonary Resuscitation, an emergency procedure in which the heart and lungs are made to work by compressing the chest overlying the heart and forcing air into the lungs.
+CPR is used to maintain circulation when the heart has stopped pumping on its own. - b.
+EMS "Emergency Medical Services" that provide pre-hospital emergency medical care; such practitioners provide out of hospital care for those with illness or injury. - c.
+Naloxone an opioid receptor antagonist and antidote for opioid overdose. - d.
+NARCAN® FDA approved naloxone nasal spray for the emergency treatment of a known or suspected opioid overdose. - e.
+Opioids -a class of drugs including heroin, fentanyl, morphine, buprenorphine, codeine, hydromorphone (Dilaudid), hydrocodone (Norco, Lortab, Vicodin), oxymorphone (Opana), methadone, oxycodone (OxyContin). - f.
+Opioid Overdose An acute condition including but not limited to extreme physical illness, decreased level of consciousness, respiratory depression, coma, or death resulting from the consumption or use of an opioid, or another substance with which an opioid was combined, or that a layperson would reasonably believe to be an opioid-related drug overdose that requires medical assistance. - g.
+Universal Precautions an approach to infection control to treat all human blood and certain human body fluids as if they were known to be infectious for HIV, HBV(Hepatitis B) and other blood borne pathogens.